-Purchase tickets to a political fundraising event using DPD France and/or its subsidiaries funds or on behalf of DPD France and/or its

-- Use resources (working time, DPD France and/or its subsidiaries telephones, e-mail addresses, etc.), to conduct or support political activities in a personal capacity - Make or authorise any expenses which involve a direct or indirect (e.g. through a foundation) payment to a political party
+- Purchase tickets to a political fundraising event using GeoPost/ DPDgroup funds or on behalf of GeoPost/DPDgroup - Use resources (working time, GeoPost/DPDgroup telephones, e-mail addresses, etc.), to conduct or support political activities in a personal capacity - Make or authorise any expenses which involve a direct or indirect (e.g. through a foundation) payment to a political party

-Refuse any request for a contribution to finance a political action or political party in the name or on behalf of DPD France and/or its subsidiaries
+Refuse any request for a contribution to finance a political action or political party in the name or on behalf of GeoPost/DPDgroup

-3.6 Promote fair competition
+3.6.
+Promote fair competition

-Competition law aims to preserve free competition and innovation by prohibiting certain practices such as cartels (for example, market sharing or price fixing), and abuses of dominant position when the purpose of these practices or their effect is to distort competition on markets.
-Competition law also regulates the commercial relations of the company with its partners.
+Competition law aims to preserve free competition and innovation by prohibiting certain practices such as cartels (for example, market sharing or price fixing), and abuses of dominant position when the purpose of these practices or their effect is to distort competition on markets.Competition law also regulates the commercial relations of the company with its partners.

-In addition to ultimately harming consumers, violations of competition law can result in substantial fines, including up to 10% of the worldwide sales of the group to which the sanctioned company belongs.
+In addition to ultimately harming consumers, violations of competition law can result insubstantial fines, including up to 10% of the worldwide sales of the group to which the sanctioned company belongs.

-DPD France and/or its subsidiaries conducts its activities in the strictest compliance with anti-competitive practices regulations and implements policies and procedures to cover this requirement.
+GeoPost/DPDgroup conducts its activities in the strictest compliance with anticompetitivepractices regulations and implements policies and procedures to cover this requirement.